\textit{Versteasch du mi?} Computational and Socio-Linguistic Perspectives on GenAI, LLMs, and Non-Standard Language: Introduction

 Building on earlier work examining technology and language policy intersections~\citep{kelly2019multilingualism}, we argue that addressing LLM marginalization of non-standard varieties requires more than technical fixes; it demands a reorientation toward ``democratic and decolonial digital and machine learning strategies''~\citep{migge2025material} that center linguistic agency and treat variation as constitutive of human communication rather than noise to eliminate.
 This has direct policy implications, from requiring ``dialect gap'' reporting to ensuring community data sovereignty.
-Ultimately, whether LLMs should ``handle'' non-standard varieties is not primarily a technical question but a fundamentally political one, with implications for digital sovereignty, cultural preservation, and social justice in an age where the choice between enforcing standardization or embracing variation will shape the vitality of the world's linguistic diversity in digital spaces.
+Ultimately, whether LLMs should ``handle'' non-standard varieties is not primarily a technical question but a fundamentally political one, with implications for digital sovereignty, cultural preservation, and social justice.
+We argue that it is only by embracing variation that the world's linguistic diversity can truly enter digital spaces.

 In the following sections, we will first address sociolinguistic (section~\ref{section_sociolinguistic}) and computational linguistic perspectives on standard and non-standard language and language technologies (section~\ref{section_cl_llm}), before giving an overview of the policy landscape in relation to linguistic variation and LLMs (section~\ref{section_llm_policy}).
 We will proceed by examining the cases of South Tyrolean dialects (section~\ref{case_study_tyrolean}) and varieties of Kurdish (section~\ref{case_study_kurdish}) and end with overarching conclusions and policy implications.